kubernetes-sigs/azuredisk-csi-driver/deploy/example/topology/README.md

 #### ZRS support (preview)

-ZRS(`Premium_ZRS`, `StandardSSD_ZRS`) disk could be sheduled on all zone and non-zone agent nodes, without the restriction that disk volume should be co-located in the same zone as a given node.
+ZRS(`Premium_ZRS`, `StandardSSD_ZRS`) disk could be scheduled on all zone and non-zone agent nodes, without the restriction that disk volume should be co-located in the same zone as a given node.

  - Register ZRS disk feature
 ```console